 CoST Ethiopia: How it all began

-Ethiopia was one of the eight countries chosen to be part of CoST’s three-year pilot programme, which focused on how a multi-stakeholder approach could increase transparency and accountability in delivering infrastructure projects.
 As a result of this, the then commissioner of the Federal Ethics and Anti-corruption Commission (FEACC) kick-started discussion in Ethiopia around full CoST membership and a committee was formed to undertake preparations.
 Upon its acceptance, the commissioner of FEACC was appointed as CoST Champion and FEACC the host organization.

 Infrastructure Transparency Initiative Ethiopia (CoST Ethiopia)